 I made some cute rubber stamps, and I’m really pleased with how they came out.
 I don’t want to lie and tell you slicing rubber with the Cricut Maker was easy!
 It took me several cutouts of wasted material before I got the hang of it.
 But now, I have it down pat.

-To save you the hassle of trying to figure it out on your own, I’ll show exactly how to make rubber stamps.
-I used my Cricut Maker for this project, but I don’t see any reason you wouldn’t be able to use your Cricut Explore or Air as long as you make sure they are couples with a cutting blade.
+I used my Cricut Maker for this project, but I don’t see any reason you wouldn’t be able to use your Cricut Explore or Air as long as you make sure they are coupled with a cutting blade.

 Gather all supplies